g-lok/gs-dotfiles/README.md

 ## TODO

 1. Fix the colors.
-No joke, I spent at least a week day and night trying to make this keep consistent colors that actually match the hex/bash codes I'm feeding it.
+No joke, I spent at least a week, day and night, trying to make this keep consistent colors that actually match the hex/bash codes I'm feeding it.
 Help would be appreciated here.
 1. Add Linux.
 Debian systems first, specifically Kubuntu and Kali (Gnome only), since that's what I'm rocking.
 1. I just found out Homebrew for Linux doesn't support casks (GUI applications) so I'm probably going to use Nix or something with cross-compatibility for that.
 1. Add theme and font selection.